 At graduation five students stood and turned their backs on Ms. Carroll when she spoke.
 It was a protest that did not disrupt the proceedings or the rights of the speaker or her audience but was born of the previous dialogue.
 At the same time it validated the rights of these students to protest.
 The way to combat speech one disagrees with is not to silence it but rather to do as we did at Skidmore and encourage more speech.

-Nancy Wells Hamilton has appeared in federal and state courts in Texas, California, Illinois, Massachusetts, Michigan, Pennsylvania, Rhode Island, and Virginia for clients who have included CNN, Oprah Winfrey, Dr. Phil, CBS, Inc., The Tribune Company, and U.S. Trust.
-Nancy is a frequent writer and lecturer on trial tactics and media law, including What to do When the Media Calls and Building Rapport in the Courthouse for the Texas State Bar; Trial Techniques for the Media Law Resource Center Annual Conferences in 2006 and 2008; an appearance on PBS Houston’s KUHT-TV program The Connection on videotaping jury deliberations; and a Texas State Bar Pattern Jury Charge project.
+Houston partner Nancy W. Hamilton has appeared in federal and state courts for clients such as CNN, Oprah Winfrey, and CBS, Inc. Her practice experience involves First Amendment, intellectual property, complex commercial, and media litigation.
+Nancy is a frequent writer and lecturer on trial tactics and media law, including What to do When the Media Calls and Building Rapport in the Courthouse for the Texas State Bar and Trial Techniques for the Media Law Resource Center Annual Conferences in 2006 and 2008.
+She has also appeared on PBS Houston’s KUHT-TV program The Connection on videotaping jury deliberations.